 Amanda Clayton – She Was Just Plain Dumb

 There are people who just don’t deserve to win.
 This is criminal 101.
 Why would anyone do this?
 Amanda Clayton made history, that’s for sure.
-Her case was a precedent for many other that might come, how unlikely that is.
-So what did Amada do wrong?
+Her case was a precedent for many others that might come, how unlikely that is.
+So what did Amanda do wrong?

 Fortunately for Miss Clayton here, this has been the 1st ever case of this kind.
-Because of her the DHS had to change its legislation.
-Now lottery operators must notify the authorities if there are any winners on welfare that’ve won $1,000 or more.
+Because of her, the DHS had to change its legislation.
+Now lottery operators must notify the authorities if there are any winners on welfare that have won $1,000 or more.
 Well, she will be remembered, one way or another.
 Amanda Clayton will not be remembered as a lottery winner only.
 Huh, $1m and still collecting welfare.

 Patty Bigbee – The Human Trafficker